-A student who is permitted to reenroll because of an exception to the satisfactory academic progress policy is not eligible for federal financial aid.
-However, if there are mitigating circumstances, the student may appeal as described in the mitigating circumstance section.
+A student who is failing to meet the required SAP standards are not eligible for federal aid even if they are permitted to reenroll.
+However, if there are mitigating circumstances, the student may appeal as described in the mitigating circumstance section below.

-If a student withdraws from a course of study, his/her enrollment status (full or part time) and/or SAP rate may be affected, depending on the effective date of the withdrawal.
+If a student withdraws or is withdrawn from a course of study, his/her enrollment status (full or part time) and/or SAP rate may be affected, depending on the effective date of the withdrawal.
 Each of these may in turn affect federal aid eligibility.

 In calculating enrollment status and rate of academic progress, “credits attempted” is the number of registered credits after day 28 of the enrollment term.
 Thus, the date of withdrawal affects whether the credits are counted in the number of credits attempted.
 For example, if a student first enrolls for 12 credits and then withdraws from one 4-credit study on or before day 28, the enrollment status for the term changes to part time and the progress rate is calculated on 8 credits attempted.
 If the student withdraws after day 28, the enrollment status for the term is still full time and the progress rate is calculated on 12 credits attempted.

-Withdrawal from the college prior to the end of an enrollment term will cause you to use a full financial aid award period’s eligibility.
-You will be ineligible for additional financial aid of the same type if re-enrolling within the same financial aid award period (for example, if you withdraw from the September Fall term and then enroll in the November Fall term you will not qualify for federal financial aid for the November Fall term).
-All financial aid will be adjusted using federal and state guidelines for the cycle in which you withdraw.
+All financial aid will be adjusted using federal and state guidelines for the cycle in which you withdraw or are withdrawn.
 The liability for tuition and fees is not dependent on the federal aid eligibility.
 Information about tuition and fee liability may be found online at www.esc.edu/studentaccounts.